Why is this initiative important?

 - Whether the food is locally produced in Victoria

-What is not in scope of the audit?
+What is not in scope of the review?

-The following matters are not within the audit scope:
+The following matters are not within the scope of the review:

 - Therapeutic/medically required diets (except ‘soft’ and ‘minced moist’ texture modified diets).